camunda/camunda-docs-manual/content/user-guide/model-api/create-a-model.md

 ---

-To create a new BPMN model from scratch you have to create a empty BPMN model instance with the following method.
+To create a new BPMN model from scratch you have to create an empty BPMN model instance with the following method:

 ```java
 BpmnModelInstance modelInstance = Bpmn.createEmptyModel();
 ```

-The next step is to create a BPMN definitions element, set the target namespace on it and add it to the newly created empty model instance.
+The next step is to create a BPMN definitions element.
+Set the target namespace on it and add it to the newly created empty model instance.

 ```java